-9.1.2.2 Preparation: WinPE 4.0 and WinPE 5.0
+9.1.2.2 Preparation: WinPE 4.0 and later

-To be able to create or modify PE 4 or 5 images, install Bootable Media Builder on a machine where Windows Assessment and Deployment Kit (ADK) is installed.
+To be able to create or modify PE 4 or later images, install Bootable Media Builder on a machine where Windows Assessment and Deployment Kit (ADK) is installed.
 If you do not have a machine with ADK, prepare it as follows.